 If you have already created a static design with an index.html and style.css file, you can literally copy and paste the contents of each into a new index.php and style.css file, add a little extra information, zip the files up in a folder and upload it to WordPress.
 Hey presto — your first WordPress theme!

 To prove my point, let’s do just that.
 We’ll start with our index.php file:

 <!DOCTYPE HTML> <html> <head> <meta charset="utf-8"> <title> My First WordPress Theme </title> </head> <body> <p>Hello World!</p> </body> </html>

 As you can see, we’re using the same basic HTML as we would normally, with no PHP in sight.
-Theoretically speaking, PHP is optional when it comes to theme development, although you will certainly find the need for it if you want to design fully-fledged WordPress websites.
+Theoretically speaking, PHP is optional when it comes to theme development, although you will certainly find the need for it if you want to make fully-fledged WordPress websites.
 Omitting PHP in your theme files essentially renders WordPress redundant.

 In terms of your style.css file, it only needs one thing to work: a stylesheet header.
 This is made up of a few pieces of information that allow WordPress to identify your theme.

 Here’s a simple example, which should be inserted as a comment in your style.css file: